Postcode area: NR13.

 A welcoming community pub offering traditional refreshments and a social meeting place for residents and visitors alike.

-Limited but functional local shopping for everyday essentials, with more comprehensive retail options in nearby Norwich.
+Limited but functional local shopping for everyday essentials, with more thorough retail options in nearby Norwich.

 Access to GP services and healthcare facilities, with larger medical centers and hospitals available in Norwich.